Quesnel Pool Upgrades and Referendum

 Will there also be updates to the old gym and old equipment ?

-jan asked almost 2 years ago
+jan asked over 2 years ago

 A renovation of the gym is not included in the proposed scope of work to upgrade the pool at the Arts and Recreation Centre.
 The City/CRD however does provide regular funding in the capital plan to replace equipment in the gym as needed.
 The current North Cariboo Recreation and Parks five-year financial plan includes allocations in 2023 and 2026, totaling $40,000, to replace and update gym equipment.